 Wildlife rehabilitation however is only part of our story.
 Every year we present formal education programs to schools, community groups, correctional institutions and seniors homes.
 We have also been hosting 12-15 international students every summer for the past 7 years.
 They help with the work while experiencing our unique Canadian landscape and wildlife up close.
 Other education programs take a wide range of forms from telephone calls and school work experience to events and one-on-one discussions.

 Once the hospital is complete, the next phase is to build a new public environmental education Centre to replace the present one which is currently acting as a temporary hospital.
 The sooner we complete this phase, the sooner you can see for yourself the remarkable and rewarding work that we do!

 How You Can Get Involved

 - Donate Now.
-Be sure to choose "Facility Upgrade" in your donation allocation.
+"Facility Upgrade" will be pre-selected as your donation allocation.

 - Come Grow With Us!
 Contributors of $300/sq ft will have a tree planted in their name.
 An engraved rock will be placed at the base for donations of $25,000 or more.

 - Come up with a fundraising idea of your own!